 At Trinitas, we look for ways to bring our community together so we can build relationships with each other and get comfortable leaning on each other in this great task of raising our children in the nurture and admonition of the Lord.
 In the early days of the school, one of those ways we built community was Fall Festival.
 The whole school would turn out to eat barbeque, play games, and enjoy conversation with new friends under the shade of our sprawling oaks.
 As the school grew and we added sports, the calendar became so full that we dropped Fall Festival in lieu of tailgate parties at soccer and volleyball games.
 But for those of us who have been around a while, nothing can quite replace Fall Festival.

 This fall, we’re bringing festival back!
 Times may have changed, the calendar may be too full, and the school may have grown, but we still need community.
 There’s no better time to make new friends and build the relationships that bind a people together than on a picnic blanket under a big oak tree with a belly full of barbecue.
 If you’re already part of the Trinitas family, I sure hope to see you there.
-All the details have been coming home to you in our weekly emails.
 If you’re not part of the Trinitas family, well, you just don’t know what you’re missing, but maybe it’s not too late.
 If you’re looking for a school that values community, you’ve come to the right place!